-Please scroll down to the section that’s relevant to you… workshops, hiring, showcase, shop, book club, book award, etc.
+Please scroll down to the section that’s relevant to you… workshops, hiring, showcase, writer’s retreat, shop, book club, book award, etc.

 THE MAKERS SHED WORKSHOPS

 - The Makers Shed workshops are facilitated by Richard Moon Wearable Silver & Silverware, Michael Burge Media, and/or visiting facilitators, at 123 Grey Street, Glen Innes, a well-maintained and safe work environment that has been risk-assessed for a small number of workshop participants.

 - The Makers Shed also offers writing workshops at venues with public liability insurance.